 In general, these temperatures can range from 500 degrees on the low end to 900-plus on the high end.
 Not all quality burners allow you to choose an exact temperature value, however; instead, select a wattage rating like 15W, 30W, or 60W, with the higher rating producing the most heat.

 Craft-style tools are generally slower to warm up.
-Their brass tips have more thermal mass, which can take between five and eight minutes to reach the appropriate temperature.
+Their brass tips have more thermal mass, which can take between 5 and 8 minutes to reach the appropriate temperature.
 Wire-nib tools, on the other hand, can be ready to go in under a minute.
 Their wire points are simply heat elements, and an electrical charge can pass through very quickly.
 For speed and convenience, wire nibs are by far the better option.

 What feels comfortable while practicing pyrography may change as your skill level increases.
 Newbies may find that a large, thick tool with rubber padding feels comfortable and ensures a good grip.
 These tools can prevent cramping, allowing you to put in plenty of hours honing your craft.